InvestingGroupProject/Investing_Analysis/README.md

 **Current Results**: Our original model choice was a linear regression since our data fitted a regression type rather than a classification type.
 However, this did not indicate that our data had a strong correlation and we needed to use different methods to reduce bias and variance.
 By changing our data to a classificatin type, we are able to use ensemble methods with decision tree and random forest to help boost the accuracy of the models and be able to show that our data has a strong correlation.
 Some of the limitations we found by the classification report is that our data has an accuracy score of 59% which is low and we will try to improve it in our next phase.

-**Results Update**: The gradient_boost model for the classification part of our model was updated and we were able to achieve an accuracy score of 65% which is a big improvemet.
+**Results Update**: The gradient_boost model for the classification part of our model was updated and we were able to achieve an accuracy score of 65% which is a big improvememt.
 Perhaps our data needs new features in order for the accuracy to increase a lot more but it would be a great opportunity to continue working on as there is great potential to have a better prediction rate.

 ### Database Integration